iProjects/soft_books_sacco/README.md

-# Soft Books SACCO Management System
+# Soft Books Sacco Management System

-## 💰 The Low-Cost, Dynamic SACCO Management Solution
+## 💰 The Low-Cost, Dynamic Sacco Management Solution

-The **Soft Books SACCO Management System** is a comprehensive, multi-user, client/server solution for small to large organizations.
-Built to be dynamic and compliant with Kenyan financial regulations, it promotes **accountability**, **transparency**, and **efficiency** in SACCO operations.
+The **Soft Books Sacco Management System** is a comprehensive, multi-user, client/server solution for small to large organizations.
+Built to be dynamic and compliant with Kenyan financial regulations, it promotes **accountability**, **transparency**, and **efficiency** in Sacco operations.

 -----

 ## ✨ Key Features

-This system integrates all aspects of SACCO functions, offering unparalleled flexibility and control:
+This system integrates all aspects of Sacco functions, offering unparalleled flexibility and control:

   - **Unlimited Capacity**: Supports an unlimited number of members and users.
   - **Client/Server Architecture**: A desktop application built with **C\# Windows Forms** connects to a central **Microsoft SQL Server database** for secure, multi-user access.